sgaabdu4/cake_it_app/NOTES.md

 - Proper memory management
 - Const optimization linting rules to catch performance improvements automatically

+### Platform Adaptation
+- Using adaptive widgets like `CircularProgressIndicator.adaptive()` to provide native iOS/macOS vs Material Design experiences automatically based on platform.
+- For Apple platforms, settings use native Cupertino action sheets instead of Material dropdowns to feel more at home on iOS/macOS.

 ## What I'd Use In Real Projects

 ### State Management